 How big is infinity?
 You might think that infinity is infinity and that’s it.
 However, mathematics tell us a different story.

 Let’s take the infinite set of whole numbers, that proceed in series, on into infinity.
 Each one is evenly spaced from the next.
-We can compare the sequence to another, such as that to the 2xs multiplication table.
-This sequence professes, but misses out certain numbers.
+We can compare the sequence to another, such as that to the x2 multiplication table.
+As this sequence progresses, it misses out certain numbers.
 Yet these missing numbers are present in the set of whole numbers.
 As both series can carry on to infinity, they are called an infinite set.
-Yet we can see that the whole number series contains more numbers than the 2x series.
+Yet, we can see that the whole number series contains more numbers than the 2x series.
 So the whole number series is ‘bigger’.

 Empty Sets

-However as we move further up the multiplication scale, we find that there are larger gaps between the numbers.
+However, as we move further up the multiplication scale, we find that there are larger gaps between the numbers.
 The numbers are ‘less dense’ than the whole number series, (which in a sense is 1x multiplication table).
 Whilst we cannot measure the ‘length’ of infinity, we can understand its nature through observing the missing elements.
-In doing so we find that any infinite set based on multiplication will contain less numbers in its set than the series of sequential numbers.
+In doing so, we find that any infinite set based on multiplication will contain fewer numbers in its set than the series of sequential numbers.

 Cantors ‘Binary tree’ was one of the first examples of missing density of a number set.
-A line is divided into 3 parts and the center section is removed.
+A line is divided into 3 parts and the centre section is removed.
 The process is repeated for the two new lines in the next step, and so on into infinity.
-As more space is removed the number line gets less dense.
+As more space is removed, the number line gets less dense.

 Bijection